 This picturesque locale truly comes alive in the summer with festivals like Coachella and Stagecoach kicking its already vibrant party scene into overdrive.
+So don’t be surprised if you see many bachelorette parties in Palm Springs.
 Of course, if your vibe is more low-key, Palm Springs is the perfect place to spend time not doing much of anything besides relaxing by the pool with your favorite people.

 1. Palm Springs Aerial Tramway

 Catch a thrilling ride on the Palm Springs Aerial Tramway in a glassed-in vessel that rises 2.5 miles straight up Chino Canyon in 10 minutes flat.
 Views from the top are astounding, and there are hiking trails, dining options, and a museum to visit.